SDK Compatibility and Limitations of Cubism 5.3 Features

 The specific modifications are explained in “Change in class structure of Renderer-related processes.”

-Models that utilize the Blend mode or offscreen drawing added in Cubism 5.3 are rendered using a new rendering method that differs from models using only features available in Cubism 5.2 and earlier versions.
+Models using the blend mode or offscreen drawing added in Cubism 5.3 are drawn with a new drawing method that differs from the method for models using only Cubism 5.2 or earlier features.

 Update from the existing 5 SDK